linuxl/Operation-System/homework1/report.md

     2  | 0.726 |0.271 |  0.467
     4  | 0.91 |0.23 | 0.178
     8  | 1.517 |0.421 | 0.575

+    **Analysis:**
+    1. With an array length of 256, the single-process program performs well because the calculation itself is not too complex.
+    2. Multi-processes require a certain amount of time for resource requests and process scheduling compared to single-processes, so performance is not as good as single-process programs.
+    3. Multi-threading requires a certain amount of thread scheduling time compared to single process so performance is not as good as single-process programs.

 * **Array length: 262144**